Police: Man shot by Portland police had replica handgun

 PORTLAND, Ore.
 (AP) - A man fatally shot in a Portland city park on Friday by police had a replica gun, authorities said Monday.

-Oficers were sent to Lents Park on Saturday morning after someone reported that a man, later identified as 46-year-old Robert Douglas Delgado, was quick-drawing and holding what looked like a handgun, the Portland Police Bureau said in a news release with a timeline of the incident.
+Officers were sent to Lents Park on Saturday morning after someone reported that a man, later identified as 46-year-old Robert Douglas Delgado, was quick-drawing and holding what looked like a handgun, the Portland Police Bureau said in a news release with a timeline of the incident.

 Police said the first officer arrived at 9:36 a.m. with others arriving shortly after, and that at 9:40 a.m. officers reported Delgado had been shot and was down.
 Police haven’t said what happened before he was shot.
 Delgado was shot by an officer from about 90 feet (27 meters) away, police said.